 If you are using the old versions of garage door openers, you may want to upgrade your opener to the modern types.
 Openers manufactured before 1993 lack crucial security and safety features.
 Below are some of the important safety and security features that you should ensure that your opener has;

 Garage doors are among the heaviest objects in a homestead.
 Therefore, the accidental lowering of the door can lead to severe damages or even death.
 That’s why you need a door opener with a motion sensor.
 The function of this feature is to scan the door track or railing where the door lands.
 If it detects motion, it activates and stops the door from moving further.
-This feature will protect any damages on your car body in case of accidental lowering.
+This feature will protect against any damages to your car body in case of accidental lowering.
 It will sense the presence of your car and halt its descend.

 Besides your car safety, this feature is very crucial for young kids and pets.
 In case a dog or a child is on track, the sensor will detect its presence and stop the door movement.
 It will protect them against injuries.

 Most of the traditional locks have relied exclusively on remotes for closing and opening.
-You are losing your remote means being locked out of your garage for sometimes.
+You are losing your remote means being locked out of your garage for some time.
 If you lost your remote, someone could use it to gain access to your house.
 Modern garage door openers give you the freedom to deactivate a lost remote code.
 Therefore, no one can use it to breach your security.

 Rolling code technology